thefrontside/frontmacs/README.md

 customizations in your own repository without fear of conflicting with the main distribution.

+### Acceptance Tested

+Most of the planet doesn't treat editor configuration as software.
+We do.

+Whenever you integrate a bunch of different packages from across the internet, you're bound to run into conflicts over things like key-bindings, or function advise.

+Making changes to an editing experience shared by many people is a responsibility we take very seriously.
+That's why Frontmacs makes sure that critical behaviors are tested so that you won't get bad upgrades that ruin your day.
+If you do, you can run the test suite to find out exactly what went wrong and where.

 ## Installation

 Download the bootstrap script into your following into your emacs directory